-- New regulations: size limit is now 15″ fork length, bag limit is now one per person
+New regulations: size limit is now 15″ fork length, bag limit is now one per person

-- Emergency action by FWC: Bradenton to Naples, catch-and-release only now through October 12.
-Season will open October 13, then close December 1
+- Emergency action by FWC: Hernando Beach to Naples, catch-and-release only now through May 10, 2019.
+Season will next open on September 1, 2019.

 - Emergency action by FWC: Gulf coast from Hernando Beach to Naples, catch-and-release only now through May 10, 2019.
 Season will open May 11, 2019.

 - New regulation in Florida waters: Bag limit now includes a 2 fish per boat maximum

 - New bag limit effective July 1: 8 fish per person, 50 maximum per boat